 Who we are?

-When enquiring and making bookings for the quartet / trio, Kate Inglis ([email protected]) or for the band, Rachel Ballard ([email protected]) are the booking officers.
+When enquiring and making bookings, Kate Inglis ([email protected]) is the booking officer.
 They do not disclose any sensitive or personal information to other members of the quartet who are performing for your event unless they are essential to performing our duties – (an example of essential information would be your name, time and date of your event).
-The other core members involved in the running of the ensemble are: Simon Ballard – website and social media officer ([email protected]), Ivan McCready – player fixer for performances ([email protected]) and Olly Sapsford – education officer ([email protected]).
+The other core members involved in the running of the ensemble are: Ivan McCready – communications and development officer ([email protected]) and Rachel Ballard ([email protected]) – Social Media officer and player fixer for performances.

 What information do we collect?

-Whilst Simon may make contact with users/ clients through social media / the website contact form, he forwards all queries to the relevant booking officer and does not collect personal data.
-Simon might use anonymous usage statistics from Google analytics but he does not collect or store user-identifying personal information.
+Whilst Rachel may make contact with users/ clients through social media / the website contact form, she forwards all queries to the relevant booking officer and does not collect personal data.
+Rachel might use anonymous usage statistics from Google analytics but she does not collect or store user-identifying personal information.

 We do not collect any personal information relating to children – whilst we offer education work services, bookings are only to be made by adults.